flipay/code-challenges/challenge-mobile.md

 And expect to display these output,

-1. Average price (USD/BTC)
+1. Output amount (in BTC)
-2. Output amount (in BTC)
+2. Average price (USD/BTC)

-Please not that in the future, the users will also be able to change the input currency, output currency and exchange.
+Please note that in the future, the users will also be able to change the input currency, output currency and exchange.

 ### How to calculate Average Price?